-Waste treatment methods Legislation addressing waste disposal requirements may differ by country, state and/ or territory.
-Each user must refer to laws operating in their area.
-In some areas, certain wastes must be tracked.
-A Hierarchy of Controls seems to be common - the user should investigate: Reduction Reuse Recycling Disposal (if all else fails) Product / Packaging This material may be recycled if unused, or if it has not been contaminated so as to make it unsuitable for its intended use. disposal DO NOT allow wash water from cleaning or process equipment to enter drains It may be necessary to collect all wash water for treatment before disposal. • In all cases disposal to sewer may be subject to local laws and regulations and these should be considered first.
-Where in doubt contact the responsible authority. • Recycle wherever possible or consult manufacturer for recycling options.
+Waste treatment methods Product / Packaging disposal DO NOT allow wash water from cleaning or process equipment to enter drains.
+It may be necessary to collect all wash water for treatment before disposal.
+In all cases disposal to sewer may be subject to local laws and regulations and these should be considered first.
+Where in doubt contact the responsible authority.
+Recycle wherever possible or consult manufacturer for recycling options.
 Consult State Land Waste Authority for disposal.
 Bury or incinerate residue at an approved site.
+Recycle containers if possible, or dispose of in an authorised landfill.